Fantom-foundation/Tosca/rust/BUILD.md

 ### Optimization Workflow

 1. Identify a possible optimization opportunity by
-    - running the Go VM benchmarks and comparing them, in cases where `evmrs` is slower than the other interpreters
+    - running the Go VM benchmarks and comparing `evmrs` with other interpreters
         ```sh
         cargo run --package bencher
         ```